ForeverPs/Robust-Classification/README.md

 > <br/> Institute of Automation, Chinese Academy of Sciences

 ## Conclusion
-- training more epochs = better performance, verified on SeResNet18, SeResNet34 and SeResNet50
-- Pretrained models are helpful for improving robustness (Fordidden to use)
-- Add more mlp layers, using `LeakyReLU(0.1)` and `Dropout(0.3)`
+- Backbone does matter, ConvNext is better than SeResNet clearly.
+- Randomization is efficient for defending adversarial attacks.
+- Data augmentation is vital for improving the classification performance, reducing overfitting.
+- Gradient concealment dramatically improves AR metric of CNN-based models in presence of perturbed images.